orbanjames/Software-Testing-and-Quality-Project/README.md

 submitted to the Department of Software Engineering and Computer Science, Faculty of Organisational Sciences, UNIVERSITY OF BELGRADE, SERBIA.

-It is A PROJECT WORK fully implemented as a SpringBoot-React-js web application created with java 11, springboot-2 and spring framework-5 and postgreSQL Database in the backend and React-js open source framework at the front end
+It is a project work fully implemented as a SpringBoot-React-js web application created with java 11, springboot-2 and spring framework-5 and postgreSQL Database in the backend and React-js open source framework at the front end